 AIIAS is an English-speaking institution, and English is the language of instruction for all on-campus and online courses.
 Because of its international nature, however, AIIAS courses bring together both teachers and students who speak different primary languages.
 Given the nature of graduate work, proficiency in reading, writing, and speaking English is important for a successful student experience.
-For this reason, all on-campus and online applicants need to demonstrate English proficiency.
+For this reason, all on-campus and online applicants need to be proficient in English.

-English proficiency exams are much like all other proficiency tests, but have some additional regulations.
+Demonstrating English proficiency is much like other proficiency tests, but has some additional regulations.
 English proficiency can be demonstrated in one of the following ways:

 1. The student’s primary language is English.

 2. The student holds either a baccalaureate degree or a graduate degree in which English was the medium of instruction for the degree conferred.

 3. An acceptable score on a standard test of English proficiency, sent directly from an official testing center.
 A score of 79 on the TOEFL iBT, or a Band score average of at least 6.5 with a minimum band of 5.5 in writing on the International English Language Testing System (IELTS) Test.
 Note that the MA Education, TESOL emphasis requires a score of 7.0 with no band below 6.5 (see TESOL program requirements).
 English test results are valid for 2 years.

 If English proficiency is found to be insufficient in practice for academic purposes in one or more ares, even after demonstrating it in one of the above ways for admission, the academic department or program's committee may refer the student to the English Center for further evaluation.